ibm-client-engineering/solution-watsonx-assistant/docs/3-Create/Prepare/Core Components.md

     - Home screen: cusomize conversation starters
 1. We can customize the preview background to match any organization homepage by "Change background" -> "Enter Url" option -> "Continue" -> Enter website url.

-### 4. Create NeuralSeek custom extension <a name="4-create-neuralseek-custom-extension"></a>
-1. In Watson Assistant, on the "Integrations" tab of Watson Assistant, click "Build Custom Extension" then "Next".
-2. Name the extension "NeuralSeek" and give a brief description.
-Click "Next".
-3. Open another browser tab and navigate to NeuralSeek -> "Integrate" tab -> Download "Custom Extension OpenApi File".
-4. Navigate to Watson Assitant browser tab.
-Upload NeuralSeek OpenApi file into Waston Assiatant.
-Click "Next" then "Finish".
-5. On the new "NeuralSeek" extension tile that appears, click "Add", "Add", then "Next".
-6. On the authentication screen, select "API key auth", and enter your api key as shown in NeuralSeek "Integrate" page.
-7. Click "Next", "Finish", then "Close".

-### 5. Create WA action to trigger NeuralSeek Search <a name="5-create-wa-action-to-trigger-neuralseek-search"></a>
-1. On the "Actions" tab of Watson Assistant, click "Create Action".
-Choose "Quick Start with templates", then select  "NeuralSeek Starter Kit" -> "Select this starter kit" -> "Add templatess".
-1. Open the "NeuralSeek Search" action.
-1. In step 3, in the "And then" section, click "edit extension",
-    - in the Extension dropdown select "NeuralSeek"
-    - in the Operation dropdown select "Seek an answer from NeuralSeek".
-1. Set parameters.
-    - Set `question` To `query_text`.
-    - Set `options.language` to Enter text ->  `"en"` -> "Apply"
-1. "Save" and "Close" action
-#### No action matches Setup
-1. Navigate to "All items" -> "Set by assistant" -> "No action matches".
-1. Click on the "No action matches" action and delete the existing step 1 and step 2.
-1. "New Step".
-In the "And then" section, select "go to a subaction"  -> select "NeuralSeek Search" in the dropdown options -> "Apply".
-1. "Save" and "Close"

 ### Create Microsoft Teams custom extension <a name="create-microsoft-teams-custom-extension"></a>
 1. Navigate to "Integrations" tab.
 Within Channels section, find "Microsoft Teams" and click "Add", and "Add".